vsaisujeeth/mips_multicycle/README.md

 ##Overview
 The implementation supports multiple cycle per instruction add, sub, lw, sw, beq and slt.
-Based on the implementation scheme from chapter 5, The Processor: Datapath and Control (5.5 A multicycle implementation) of Computer
-Organization and Design by David A. Patterson and John L. Hennessy, 3rd edition.
 The memory is structured in 32-bit words.

 Branches are finished in 3 cycles, R-type (ALU) instructions in 4, Stores (sw) in 4, Loads (lw) in 5.